-Should the entire district be required to close for more than three consecutive days due to a declared emergency, declared public health emergency, or a directive and/or recommendation by the appropriate health agency or officer to institute a public health-related closure, the district will provide remote instruction commensurate with in-person instruction that will count towards the district's 180-day requirement utilizing our Distance Learning Day Bell Schedule:
+Should the entire District be required to close for more than three consecutive days due to a declared emergency declared public health emergency, or a directive and/or recommendation by the appropriate health agency or officer to institute a public health-related closure, the District will provide remote instruction commensurate with in-person instruction that will count towards the District's 180-day requirement.
+All students will follow the in-person instruction model, with minor adjustments, using a virtual platform as outlined in the Emergency Virtual or Remote Instruction Program Plan.